Exposing the Sources of Your Illness

 How do I know if I have a mold problem and where it is located?

 The best route to determining if you have elevated mold levels within your home is to have an onsite mold inspector perform a visual inspection, an InfraRed inspection for active water leaks, and collect samples to determine the current mold levels.

-If budget does not allow the hiring of a Certified Mold Inspector (CMI), the next best alternative is conducting DIY mold plate testing through ImmunoLytics in as many areas of the home as possible.
+If your budget does not allow you to hire a Certified Mold Inspector (CMI), the next best alternative is conducting DIY mold plate testing through ImmunoLytics in as many areas of the home as possible.